oist/LabVIEW_Dockerfiles/README.md

 The use of these contexts allows the Docker Desktop client (or equivalent setup) to be left in Linux container mode, and Windows containers/images are accessed by passing `-c windows` for each Docker command.
 This is useful for this repository (especially with reference to GoCD) because the handling of paths works differently for Linux and Windows host setups, and bind-mounting a directory for the storage of produced NIPKG files is much easier if the host system is set to use Linux containers ([see details](./readme_content/GoCD_Specific_Instructions.md)).

-More information can be found in [a comment on a Docker roadmap issue](https://github.com/docker/roadmap/issues/79#issuecomment-1002424911) and an article linked by that post ([Docker on Windows without Hyper-V](https://poweruser.blog/docker-on-windows-10-without-hyper-v-a529897ed1cc)).
+More information about contexts can be found in [a comment on a Docker roadmap issue](https://github.com/docker/roadmap/issues/79#issuecomment-1002424911) and an article linked in that post ([Docker on Windows without Hyper-V](https://poweruser.blog/docker-on-windows-10-without-hyper-v-a529897ed1cc)).

 ## Fake Packages